opendocsg/slw-judgments-backfill/2012_SGHC_99/report.md

 53     In relation to the point that the working conditions were not inherently dangerous and TEE had not exercised a significant degree of supervision and control over the plaintiff, Mr Tan submitted as follows:

  (a) The working conditions were not inherently dangerous because there were catwalks for workers to walk on.
 The catwalks were red in colour and were lit by fluorescent lights at regular intervals.
-The mere fact that the plaintiff was working at a height did not make the workplace inherently dangerous: see Mohd bin Sapri v Soil-Build (Pte) Ltd and another appeal [1996] 2 SLR(R) 223 at [34].
+The mere fact that the plaintiff was working at a height did not make the workplace inherently dangerous: see Mohd bin Sapri v Soil-Build (Pte) Ltd and another appeal <span class="citation">[1996] 2 SLR(R) 223</span> at [34].

  (b) TEE had not taken it upon itself to micromanage and coordinate Madhavan’s and the plaintiff’s activities.
 The plaintiff took instructions from and was supervised by Rex or Kannan.

 54     Mr Tan added that it was Rex (or, according to the plaintiff, Kannan) who instructed the plaintiff to use the route which ultimately led to the accident.
 There was no evidence that TEE knew or approved of this route.

 55     Mr Tan’s second argument was that the plaintiff had not pleaded any specific particulars or material facts in his Statement of Claim to explain how TEE had breached its duty of care.
 Consequently, he was not entitled to adduce any evidence in support of this cause of action and his claim should be dismissed.
-In support of this proposition, Mr Tan relied on _Multi-Pak Singapore Pte Ltd (in receivership) v Intraco Ltd and others_ [1992] 2 SLR(R) 382, _Multi-Pak Singapore Pte Ltd (in receivership) v Intraco Ltd_ [1993] 1 SLR(R) 220 and Jeffrey Pinsler SC gen ed, _Singapore Court Practice 2009_ (LexisNexis, 2009) at pp 360–363.
+In support of this proposition, Mr Tan relied on _Multi-Pak Singapore Pte Ltd (in receivership) v Intraco Ltd and others_ <span class="citation">[1992] 2 SLR(R) 382</span>, _Multi-Pak Singapore Pte Ltd (in receivership) v Intraco Ltd_ <span class="citation">[1993] 1 SLR(R) 220</span> and Jeffrey Pinsler SC gen ed, _Singapore Court Practice 2009_ (LexisNexis, 2009) at pp 360–363.

 56     Mr Tan submitted that TEE had not breached its duty of care to the plaintiff because it had taken the following steps: